Lifes-A-Glitch/lifesagltich.github.io/_posts/2022-07-25-Steam-Deck-Arrival.md

 Overall, this is going to become a very powerful asset to my backpack of tools.
 I am going to be able to use it to hack computers, and I am going to be able to use it to play games on it.

-*Hopefully it comes here in one piece*
+*Hopefully it comes here in one piece!*
 ## Specs of the Steam Deck
  * Processor
     * AMD APU